-Ludmila Christeseva is a Belarusian / Swedish artist currently based in NYC in connection to ESKFF‘s artist in residency program at Mana Contemporary.
+Ludmila Christeseva is a Swedish artist born in Belarus and based in NYC and in Stockholm.
 L. Christeseva received her master’s degree in arts and fashion design in Vitebsk (Belarus), known as a hotspot for the period in the art history shaped by some of the most revolutionary minds of the Russian avant-garde, including Vassily Kandinsky, El Lissitzky, Ivan Pouni, Kazimir Malevich, and Marc Chagall.
 Their legacies became the launching pad for L. Christeseva´s professional career.
 She also holds degrees from Stockholm University and The University College of Arts, Crafts and Design (Konstfack, Sweden).

 Her early work for famous Swedish couturiers resulted into a unique art collection with toiles which are prototypes versions of fashion designs.
 L.Christeseva has exhibited internationally and showcased her exhibition Sustainidentity on gender identity in the museums of Belarus, Kazakhstan, and other post-Soviet countries together with Swedish Embassies.

 In 2016, L.Christeseva presented her art project War’s Unwomanly Face, based on the book of Nobel’s prize winner Svetlana Alexievich in the Swedish Museum of Army.
 A series of sculptures by L. Christeseva became a unique scenography for the performance of Margaret Jenkins Dance Company (USA) in Stockholm in 2016.